binarybots/Binary-and-Deriv-Bot-XML/README.md

 I also have premium bots available for sale 💸

-Get All Bots And strategies:by contact by E-Mail lewisluseka@gmail.com OR by WhatsApp https://254780392681
+Get All Bots And strategies:by contact by E-Mail lewisluseka@gmail.com

 Join my telegram channel here : https://t.me/deriv_binary_forex_trading